Your money-making expert. Financial journalist, TV and radio personality.

 Car parking spaces can be particularly desirable if you live near a major events venue, or in a big city.

-While perhaps not as glamorous as investing in property or shares, interest earned on cash savings can also classed as passive income.
+While perhaps not as glamorous as investing in property or shares, interest earned on cash savings can also be classed as passive income.
 However, if you rely on savings interest, it’s important to understand how inflation can impact your ‘real’ return.
-Right now, the UK inflation rate sits near a 40-year high!

-However, despite high inflation, it’s still worth grabbing the highest interest rate you possibly can.
+Even though inflation is high right now, it’s still worth grabbing the highest interest rate you possibly can.
+Right now you can bag up to 5% easy-access which is far, far better than a few years back when sub-1% rates were common.
 Take a look at our best easy-access savings accounts article.

 The amount you can earn in passive income will vary massively between individuals.
 After all, a landlord with a successful property empire will likely be earning a lot more than someone renting out a spare bedroom.